Other Products & Services FAQ

 Often new sites are set up on a shared host as traffic volumes are unknown.
 However down the track as a website gets better known and more traffic comes you may need to have your server optimised, swapped out for a dedicated one or a better hosting setup.
 Sometimes that means a VPS or a specialised WordPress hosting service.
 We can run some tests and help with assessing server needs as a first step.
 In some cases the theme and / or plugins may need code changes to optimise the way they work.
 In simple terms some plugins are more efficient than others.
 Caching might be part of the answer.
 Either way we can review the current set up, nominate an alternative and then carry out the changes and / or migration to the new server.
 Server optimisation can be complex and often “less is more” may be the most effective answer.

-What can I do to improve website security?
+11. What can be done to improve website security?